The Game discography

-The discography of the Game, an American rapper, consists of ten studio albums, six compilation albums, two soundtrack albums, fifteen mixtapes, 31 singles (including fifteen as a featured artist), and 39 music videos.
+The discography of the Game, an American rapper, consists of eleven studio albums, six compilation albums, two soundtrack albums, fifteen mixtapes, 31 singles (including fifteen as a featured artist), and 39 music videos.
 His music was released on major record labels such as Interscope, Geffen, and DGC Records, along with subsidiaries Aftermath Entertainment and G-Unit Records, including independent record labels Get Low Recordz and Fast Life Music, Inc. Records of which has released some of his early material.

 The Game's debut studio album, The Documentary (2005), produced five singles, including the two US Billboard Hot 100 top five singles "How We Do" and "Hate It or Love It" (with rapper 50 Cent), in which both singles reached gold sales status.
 The other three singles includes "Westside Story" (with rapper 50 Cent), "Dreams", and "Put You on the Game".
 The album reached number one in the United States, and shipped over 2 million copies and was a certified double platinum by the Recording Industry Association of America (RIAA).
 After the album's release, the Game was considered to be a driving force in reviving and bringing back the West Coast hip hop scene, which has been overshadowed by artists from the East and South.
 The Game was nominated for two 2006 Grammy Awards: Grammy Award for Best Rap Song and Grammy Award for Best Rap Performance by a Duo or Group for the hit single, "Hate It or Love It".